martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 *The variables that correspond to each column found in "Week_4_output_table.txt", in order of appearance, are as follows...*

-1) "Subject ID"
+Variable 1) "Subject ID"

     The unique identifier given to each of the 30 volunteers

-2) Activity - The type of physical activity the volunteer is participating in for a given observation:
+Variable 2) Activity - The type of physical activity the volunteer is participating in for a given observation:

     1 - WALKING,